-During implementation, we calculate the mAP for each batch size corresponding to Q = 0BatchSize × B video frames (for the BatchSize measurements).
+During implementation, we calculate the mAP for each batch size corresponding to $Q = BatchSize \times B$ video frames (for the BatchSize measurements).
 The reason for this is that the calculated DetectionRate (mAP) will not fluctuate sharply, but will change with the scene within a certain range.
 This is also the adaptation time of our RL module and the BatchSize can be set to one for fast adaptation in real applications.

 For the reward design, we set the threshold (lower bound) of the acceptable detection rate as 75%, i.e., drth = 75%, and obey the reward mechanism in Algorithm 1 for adaptive video CS.
-The detection rate here is calculated by taking the IoU of all the bounding boxes predicted by YOLO-Tiny on the vehicle/edge and YOLOv3 on EdgeServer, and the bounding boxes in the measurements and reconstructed frames cannot be completely overlapped.
-Since the bounding boxes in reconstructed frames do not completely coincide with the bounding boxes in measurements, we found
+The detection rate here is calculated by taking the IOU of all the bounding boxes predicted by YOLO-Tiny on the vehicle/edge and YOLOv3 on EdgeServer, and the bounding boxes in the measurements and reconstructed frames cannot be completely overlapped.
+Since the bounding boxes in measurements, we found in our experiments that 75% is a reasonable value, and the normal training and application of the reconstructed frame can be achieved in selected videos under different scenarios.
+We also show the PSNR of the reconstructed videos for comparison purposes.